vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/10_passing_functions.md

 ### `function_view` {#function_view}

 This is where things start to get interesting.
 It is possible to easily implement a **lightweight non-owning generic callable object view** with an overhead comparable to raw function pointers quite easily *(and zero overhead when inlined)*.
 I am going to benchmark and show a C++17 implementation. *(Note that the I've seen already the idea of a "function view" multiple times online - I don't claim to have invented this.
-An example is [this StackOverflow answer by Yakk](http://stackoverflow.com/a/39087660/598696).)*
+An example is [this StackOverflow answer](http://stackoverflow.com/a/39087660/598696) by Yakk.
+Another is ["The Impossibly Fast C++ Delegates"](https://www.codeproject.com/Articles/11015/The-Impossibly-Fast-C-Delegates) by Sergey Ryazanov.)*

 ```cpp
 void f(int) { }